akshayshanker/OneMoment/README.md

 # Moment and Weight Matrix Generation "In One Place"

 ## Introduction
-This tool is designed for Simulated Method of Moments (SMM) estimation.
-The tool gives functionality to generate moments from the data, based on identification strategy specified in the configuration `.yml` file.
+Tool is designed to generate moments from data based on identification strategy specified in the configuration `.yml` file.
 The same function can then be used to generate the moments from the simulated data.
 The tool also generates the weight matrix *once* based on influence functions of the *empirical* moments.

 Say no to crazy ad-hoc simulated weight matrices!